 APT attackers are increasingly using smaller companies that make up the supply-chain of their ultimate target as a way of gaining access to large organizations.
 They use such companies, which are typically less well-defended, as stepping-stones.

 The whole purpose of an APT attack is to gain ongoing access to the system.
-Hackers achieve this in a series of stages.
+Hackers achieve this in a series of five stages.

 Stage One: Gain Access

 Like a burglar forcing open a door with a crowbar, cybercriminals usually gain entry through a network, an infected file, junk email, or an app vulnerability to insert malware into a target network.

 Cybercriminals implant malware that allows the creation of a network of backdoors and tunnels used to move around in systems undetected.
 The malware often employs techniques like rewriting code to help hackers cover their tracks.

 Stage Three: Deepen Access

 Once inside, hackers use techniques such as password cracking to gain access to administrator rights so they can control more of the system and get even greater levels of access.